aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/charts/chart-globalization-settings/_index.md

 ---
-title: Using ChartGlobalizationSettings Class to Set Different Language for Chart Component
+title: Using ChartGlobalizationSettings Class to Set Different Languages for Chart Components
 description: Learn how to use the ChartGlobalizationSettings class in Aspose.Cells for .NET to set different languages for chart components.
-Our guide will help you understand how to localize chart elements, labels, and legends to different languages, allowing you to present your data in a culturally appropriate way.
+Our guide will help you understand how to localize chart elements, labels, and legends to various languages, allowing you to present your data in a culturally appropriate way.
 keywords: Aspose.Cells for .NET, charting, chart globalization, languages, localization, ChartGlobalizationSettings, elements, labels, legends.
 type: docs
 weight: 2200